newchuyalong/libgdx-learning/Managing-your-assets.md

 This sets up a standard AssetManager, with all the loaders libgdx has in store at the moment.
 Let's see how the loading mechanism works.

 ### Loading Assets ###
 To load assets, the AssetManager needs to know how to load a specific type of asset.
 This functionality is implemented via AssetLoaders.
-There's two variants, SynchronourAssetLoader and AsynchronousAssetLoader.
+There's two variants, SynchronousAssetLoader and AsynchronousAssetLoader.
 The former loads everything on the rendering thread, the later loads parts of the asset on another thread, e.g. the Pixmap needed for a Texture, and then loads the OpenGL dependent part on the rendering thread.
 The following resources can be loaded out of the box with the AssetManager as constructed above.

   * Pixmaps via PixmapLoader